 Birth Date | November 19, 1958 |

-Age | Around 65 or 66 (as of 2024) |
+Age | 66 years old (as of 2025) |

 Birthplace | Chicago, Illinois, USA |